-While the baseline requirements for premises and equipment should provide an adequate level of control dairy premises used for production of milk for raw milk products, these premises should be assessed differently.
-There should be a higher level of attention to cleaning regimes, the servicing of milking machines and other equipment, and premise layout to ensure the potential for contamination is minimised.
+While the baseline requirements for premises and equipment should provide an adequate level of control for production of milk for raw milk cheese, these premises should be assessed differently.
+For example there should be a higher level of attention to cleaning regimes, the servicing of milking machines and other equipment, and premise layout to ensure the potential for contamination is minimised.